aloralabs/homepage/content/services/custom-software-development.md

 ## Frontend Software Development

-Our expert team of frontend developers is skilled in creating highly interactive and user-friendly interfaces.
+Our team is experienced in creating highly interactive and user-friendly frontend interfaces.
 We understand that the frontend is crucial for delivering a seamless user experience.
-Whether you need a web application, mobile app, or desktop software, we've got you covered.
-We utilize the latest technologies and best practices to ensure your custom software not only looks stunning but also performs flawlessly across all devices.
+Whether you need a web application, mobile app, or website, we've got you covered.
+We utilize the latest technologies and best practices to ensure your custom software not only looks stunning but is also responsive and performs flawlessly across all devices.

 ## Backend Software Development